Facades

 node artisan make:facade String

-The Facade file will be generated inside providers/Facades
+The facade file will be generated inside the providers/facades

-folder.
-Open this file and change the alias to your
+Open this file and change the alias to your provider alias and set up the

 import { Facade } from '@athenna/ioc'

-Now we can start using our brand new String
+Now we can start using our new String

 facade: